davidechiego/BachelorThesis/README.md

 # BachelorThesis
-My Bachelor's thesis on classical limit of Quantum Mechanics
+My Bachelor's thesis on the classical limit of Quantum Mechanics